florath/rmtoo/Readme-Traceability.md

 # Introduction

-The generation of a traceability matrix[^1] with, e.g., a *requirements specification* and a *test report*, can be a tedious business.
+The generation of a [traceability matrix](https://en.wikipedia.org/wiki/Traceability_matrix) with, e.g., a *requirements specification* and a *test report*, can be a tedious business.
 Especially if this works has to be repeated a number of times because, e.e., the requirements have changed.

 This does not lend to any agile developement where mistakes can be found early and corrected as high up as possible in the chain.
 Change the requirements